Welcome to KN Aviation!

 As mentioned above, I had some of my writing and photos published in a variety of digital and print media including AIRLINE, Airliner World, Asian Aviation, and Digital Photography School.

-Separately from that, I have also been quoted in several media outlets a number of times:
+Separately from that, I have also been quoted and featured in several media outlets:

 - Bustle: 17 Travel Bloggers On The One Place You Should Visit